Monday, December 01, 2025

 Ethical philosopher Dr. Arthur F. Holmes suggests six contributions the Bible makes to philosophical ethics.

-1. It gives a theological basis for our [Christian] moral obligation, in terms of our obligation to the will of God, the Creator, and Lawgiver.
+1. It gives a theological basis for our [Christian] moral obligation, in terms of our obligation to the will of God, the creator and lawgiver.

 2. It gives an account of the relation of morality to God's purposes in creation, our perversion of those purposes through sin and our restoration to righteous living by the grace of God.